EU-TEACHING/teaching-app/README.md

 In order to implement a new TEACHING application, first it is important to understand if the nodes available are enough to fit your needs.
 In particular you may want to check the following repos:

+- [teaching-base](https://github.com/EU-TEACHING/teaching-base): Repository for the base image(s) and classes of the TEACHING platform.
 - [teaching-sensors](https://github.com/EU-TEACHING/teaching-sensors): Project for all the sensors that can be instantiated, from "file" sensors to cameras and wearables.
 - [teaching-data](https://github.com/EU-TEACHING/teaching-data): Project for persistent storage, e.g., the influxdb instance.
 - [teaching-ai-toolkit](https://github.com/EU-TEACHING/teaching-ai-toolkit): AI-Toolkit collecting and implementing the AI modules for a TEACHING application.